The Narcissus in early November 2018. The 37-foot-long

 The above exterior images are two of the several we have of the four Laconia Car Company-built interurbans that have been used to help identify Narcissus components and proper placement of components.
 We will need to locate or replicate many components; two retrievers (the round unit that holds and releases the rope for the trolley pole), brass/iron footpegs (used for conductor/motorman to place foot to ascend to the roof of the coach), brass ends and wood handles at all doorways, metal steps, all accessories for the doors, metal trap doors need major repairs or replacement (and trap door accessories), and all components attached to the roof (and their accessories).

-The above-left image of the Clematis is helpful in preparing a spec sheet to build a replica fender (the fender in this image is the V-shaped iron component that clears debris that may be on the track).
+The above-left image of the Clematis helped to create a spec sheet to build a replica fender (the fender in this image is the V-shaped iron component that clears debris that may be on the track).
 We have couplers for each end, one anti-climber (ribbed-iron piece attached to the bumper), one bumper that is in very good condition, and one bumper that needs major work or needs to be replaced.
-We have one original train door (seen in both images) with two of the three window sash.
+We have one original train door (seen in both images) with two of the three window sashes.
 The above-right image is of a correct headlight for the Narcissus that was recently donated to the Museum.

-Identifying, locating, then creating estimates for components -
+Identifying, locating, and creating estimates for components -

 This Westinghouse Multiple Unit System - 8-unit switch box